Final Regional Housing Need Allocation Adopted

 As part of the RHNA process, local jurisdictions within a county have the opportunity to form a subregion to develop their own methodology and carry out their own allocation process.
 For the 2014-2022 RHNA, subregions were formed in Napa, San Mateo, and Solano Counties.

-ABAG and MTC have sought to engage local jurisdictions, stakeholders, and members of the public throughout the process of developing the RHNA.
-In January 2011, ABAG and MTC convened the SCS Housing Methodology Committee, comprised of local elected officials, staff and stakeholders from throughout the region, to advise staff on developing the RHNA methodology.
+ABAG has sought to engage local jurisdictions, stakeholders, and members of the public throughout the process of developing the RHNA.
+In January 2011, ABAG convened the SCS Housing Methodology Committee (HMC), comprised of local elected officials, staff and stakeholders from throughout the region, to advise staff on developing the RHNA methodology.
 Between January 2011 and April 2012, the committee met almost every month to deliberate about how best to allocate the region's housing need to jurisdictions and ensure consistency between RHNA and the SCS.

 In addition, public participation is encouraged throughout the process of developing the RHNA, especially at public meetings and during official public comment periods following the release of discussion documents and board decisions.
 The major milestones of the RHNA process are outlined in the 2014-2022 RHNA / SCS Schedule.
 The key steps are described in more detail below.

-In February 2012, HCD provided ABAG with its determination of total regional housing need.
+On February 24, 2012, HCD provided ABAG with its determination of total regional housing need.
 HCD indicated that Bay Area jurisdictions must plan for 187,990 units between 2014-2022.

-In May 2012, the ABAG Executive Board approved the draft RHNA methodology and a draft share of the region's total housing need for each of the subregions.
-Release of the draft methodology initiated a 60-day comment period, including a public hearing on June 6, 2012, for ABAG to receive comments about the methodology.
+On May 17, 2012, the ABAG Executive Board approved the draft RHNA methodology and a draft share of the region's total housing need for each of the subregions.
+Release of the draft methodology initiated a 60-day comment period, including a public hearing on June 6, 2012, for ABAG to receive comments about the methodology and subregional shares.

-In July 2012, the ABAG Executive Board adopted the final RHNA methodology and released draft allocations.
+On July 19, 2012, the ABAG Executive Board adopted the final RHNA methodology and approved release of the draft allocations.

-Local jurisdictions that requested a revision had until February 2013 to appeal ABAG's decision in response to the revision request.
+Local jurisdictions that requested a revision had until February 18, 2013 to appeal ABAG's decision on their revision requests.
 Eight jurisdictions submitted appeals.
-ABAG's Executive Board has formed an ad hoc committee to hear the appeals and provide its recommended actions to the Executive Board.
-The Appeals Committee will hold a public hearing to hear the appeals on April 1, 2013.
+ABAG's Executive Board formed an ad hoc Appeal Committee to hear the appeals and provide its recommended actions to the Executive Board.
+The Appeals Committee held a public hearing to hear the appeals on April 1, 2013.

 Copyright © ABAG 1995-2013 All rights reserved.